kaviarjs/nova/README.md

 GraphQL is treated as a first-class citizen, by offering ability to transform the GraphQL query into a Nova query. **You do not have to use GraphQL to use this library**

-The incredible speed boost is possible thanks to the technology called `database hypernova`, created by [Theodor Diaconu](https://www.linkedin.com/in/dtheodor/) in 2016 for Meteor.
-Read more about the [Hypernova](./docs/hypernova.md).
+The incredible speed boost is possible thanks to the technology called Hypernova, created by [Theodor Diaconu](https://www.linkedin.com/in/dtheodor/) in 2016 for Meteor.
+[Read more](./docs/hypernova.md)

 ## What it solves